HelpContact UsView shopping cart

 1. Put the oil into a wok and when it is hot add the red curry paste and fry for 1-2 minutes.
 Then add half the thick coconut milk and the beef and stir-fry until the outside of the beef looks cooked (about 2 minutes).
 Then add the big eggplants, small eggplants and young, green peppercorns and stir-fry to combine.
 Add the lesser ginger and kaffir lime leaves and stir-fry again.

 2. Then add the sauce ingredients and stir-fry for 1 minute.
-Add the remaining thick coconut milk and the big, red chilli and stir-fry to combine.
+Add the remaining thick coconut milk and the big, red chili and stir-fry to combine.
 Turn off the heat and transfer to a serving dish.

 3. Deep fry the sweet basil leaves in very hot oil for 1 minute and drain.
 Then put them on top of the beef.
 Pour the remaining thick coconut milk over the top and serve.